MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-usage-scenario-managed-self-service-bi.md

 First, there's clarity on who's responsible for managing content in which workspace.
 Second, report creators have permissions to publish content to a reporting workspace (via workspace admin, member, or contributor roles).
 However, they only have Read and Build permissions for specific datasets.
 This technique allows [row-level security (RLS)](../admin/service-admin-rls.md) to take effect when necessary for users assigned to the viewer role.

 > [!IMPORTANT]
 > When you publish a Power BI Desktop report to a workspace, the RLS roles are applied to members who are assigned to the viewer role in the workspace.
-Even if viewers are given Build permission to the dataset, RLS still applies.
+Even if viewers have Build permission to the dataset, RLS still applies.
 For more information, see [Using RLS with workspaces in Power BI](../admin/service-admin-rls.md#using-rls-with-workspaces-in-power-bi).

 ### Dependency and impact analysis